Close

 The human eye has approximately 200° field of view (FOV), however, the effective FOV that is used to process main information is much lower at 40°- 60°, the other 160°-140° degrees is referred to as peripheral vision to detect motion (speed).

 If you look straight ahead and someone off to the side of you holds up an object you will be able to accurately identify it.
-In racing, you don’t have to know the make of a car that’s approaching from the left or right, but you do need to know how fast it’s approaching and that it’s actually there.
+In racing, you don’t have to know the make of a car that’s approaching from the left or right, but you do need to know how fast it’s approaching and that it’s there.

 Without that visual information, you are racing blind.
 Without that peripheral vision, we also lose the sense of speed and we can’t enter and exit corners properly because the FOV is too high we’ll feel like we are hurtling into the corner faster than we are which can result in the early application of the brakes or missing the apex of the corner.

 Ideally, we want a balance of maximum track view and sense of speed so that we are entering corners at the right speed and track position.
 This is where FOV comes into play.

 When you have the correct FOV setup on your display you will have a better sense of speed and spatial awareness.
 Without these two elements, it’s extremely difficult to get the timings correct on key actions such as; braking, corner entry and exit.

 This will translate into faster lap times as you will be able to enter corners at the correct speed and on the racing line.
 Since not everyone has a full-motion rig at their residence, we have to rely on other tools to improve the level of immersion.